<< Yesterday

 2020

-"Our team and the Reds felt that with our community and our nation in such pain, tonight we wanted 100 percent of the focus to be on issues that are much more important than baseball," - BRENT SUTER, the team's MLB Players Association representative.
+"Our team and the Reds felt that with our community and our nation in such pain, tonight we wanted 100 percent of the focus to be on issues that are much more important than baseball," - BRENT SUTER, the MLB Players' Association representative for the Brewers.

 MLB postpones the Miller Park contest to respect the Brewers' decision not to participate against the Reds following the police shooting of a 29-year-old Wisconsin black man.
 Later in the day, the Mariners, who have more Black players than any team in the sport, and the Dodgers also choose not to play.